Quiet Wars : U.S. Naval Human Intelligence Operations during Crises with China, 19311965

 Full Description

-The gathering of human intelligence (HUMINT) by the U.S. Navy has a rich history in conflicts with China and a profound relevance today.
-Between 1931 and 1965, naval services collected, analyzed, and applied intelligence in crises in the Asian Pacific as global politics changed rapidly and the United States sought to keep pace.
-The U.S. Navy, which had been one of the sole collectors of foreign intelligence prior to World War II, underwent a series of institutional transformations as the Office of Strategic Services (OSS) and, later, the CIA were established.
-Quiet Wars is the first book to document how and why the Navy developed its HUMINT capabilities during this key period of transition and turmoil.
+The U.S. Navy has a rich history in conflicts with China.
+Between 1931 and 1965, naval services collected, analyzed, and applied intelligence in crises in the Asia Pacific.
+The U.S. Navy, which had been one of the sole collectors of foreign intelligence prior to World War II, underwent a series of institutional transformations as the Office of Strategic Services (OSS) and, later, the CIA, were established.
+Quiet Wars is the first book to document how and why the Navy developed its HUMINT (human intelligence) capabilities during this key period.